osrf/gazebo_tutorials/drcsim_animate_joints/tutorial.md

 1. Remove the ground by clicking on `World->Models`, then right-clicking on `ground_plane` and clicking Delete.

-1. Reset the model poses by clicking `Edit->Reset World`.
+1. Reset the model poses by clicking `Edit->Reset Model Poses`.
 The robot should now be in its default pose, "standing" at the origin with arms outstretched.

-1. An extra step needed is to put Atlas in User mode before running the joint trajectory publisher:

-    ~~~
-    rostopic pub --once /atlas/control_mode std_msgs/String "User"
-    ~~~

-1. Finally, in a separate terminal, run the modified `joint_animation.py` script that has the new joint names.
+1. Finally, in a separate terminal, run the the `joint_animation_v4v5.py` script:

-    ~~~
-    rosrun joint_animation_tutorial joint_animation.py
-    ~~~

-    or if you downloaded the `joint_animation_v4.py` script, run the command with the new script:

     ~~~
     rosrun joint_animation_tutorial joint_animation_v4.py